zarf-dev/proposals/0048-schema-update-process/README.md

 ### Deployed packages

 The current deployed package struct is seen below.
-The `DeployPackage` object is persisted the cluster during `zarf package deploy` as a Kubernetes secret.
+The `DeployPackage` object is persisted to the cluster during `zarf package deploy` as a Kubernetes secret.
 The Data field is a json representation of the package.

 ```go
 type DeployedPackage struct {